cbordier/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_agent_resources.md

   dataplaneType: my-dataplane-name
 ```

-## How to tell the environment that agents are connected to it?
+## Add your agent resources to the environment?

-In the following section, we will guide you step by step to define the require agent resources in order to display the agent status associated to an environment.
+The following steps will guide you in defining the require agent resources in order to display the agent status associated to an environment.

-You will need to access the Axway central CLI.
-Refer to [Install Axway Central CLI](/docs/central/cli_central/cli_install)
+You must access the Axway Central CLI.
+See [Install Axway Central CLI](/docs/central/cli_central/cli_install).

-## Step 1: Authenticate yourself with Axway Central CLI
+### Step 1: Authenticate yourself with Axway Central CLI

-In a command line prompt, enter `axway auth login`
+In a command line prompt, enter `axway auth login`.

-A browser will popup asking you to enter your credentials and choose your platform organization.
+A browser opens.
+You are prompted to enter your credentials and choose your platform organization.
 Once connected you can close the browser.

-## Step 2: create an environment
+### Step 2: Create an environment

 If you already have an environment, you can skip this step.
 Only the environment name will be require later.

-For that, you have 3 possibilities:
+Choose one of following to create an environment:

-* using the CLI: `amplify central create env my-environment-name`
+* Use the CLI: `amplify central create env my-environment-name`.
-* using the CLI with a file: create a file (myEnvFile.yaml) containing the environment resource definition mentioned above and use `amplify central apply -f myEnvFile.yaml` to create it.
+* Use the CLI with a file: create a file (myEnvFile.yaml) containing the environment resource definition mentioned above and use `amplify central apply -f myEnvFile.yaml` to create it.
-* using the UI.
-Go to topology and use the "+ Environment" button
+* Use the UI: Go to topology and use the "+ Environment" button.

-This should result in the following display after running `amplify central get env`:
+Run `amplify central get env`.
+You should see something similar to this:

 ```shell
 NAME                            AGE                TITLE                           RESOURCE KIND my-amplify-central-environment  a few seconds ago  My beautiful environment title  Environment
 ```

-## Step3: create the agent resources
+### Step 3: Create the agent resources

-Create a file `discovery-agent-res.yaml` with the content explained in "Resources description" section.
+Create a file `discovery-agent-res.yaml` with the content explained in the above "Resources descriptions" section.
 Then execute `amplify central apply -f discovery-agent-res.yaml` to create the resource.
 Be sure to replace the environment name (`my-amplify-central-environment` in the sample) with your environment name in the resource.

-Create a file `traceability-agent-res.yaml` with the content explained in "Resources description" section.
+Create a file `traceability-agent-res.yaml` with the content explained in "Resources descriptions" section.
 Then execute `amplify central apply -f traceability-agent-res.yaml` to create the resource.
 Be sure to replace the environment name (`my-amplify-central-environment` in the sample) with your environment name in the resource.

 Once you are done you can verify your work by running the commands `amplify central get da` or `amplify central get ta` or `amplify central get da,ta`